Towards a robust and reliable deep learning approach for detection of compact binary mergers in gravitational wave data: Conclusions

 \section{Conclusions}

 \dl algorithms hold much promise due to their ability to learn and model vast amounts of complex data - a task that is formidably difficult to perform using classical methods.
 Their human-like capability to generalise the learned features, along with the deployability on accelerated computing hardware like \glspl{gpu}, make them better placed for solving many data-intensive problems across domains.
-However, these algorithms lack transparency over the actually learned features and a prescription of where they could possibly fail.
+However, these algorithms lack transparency over the learned features and a prescription of where they could possibly fail.
 The fragility of large \dl models has been exposed using various methods, and improving their robustness is an area of active research~\cite{goodfellow2014explaining,GANdef,RobGAN}.

 In the field of \gw astronomy, identifying true \gw signals in the data against the spurious noise transients of terrestrial origin is one of the leading applications of \dl that has invoked a lot of interest.
 However, the lack of transparency and trustworthiness of these models has been a significant hurdle in deploying them for production-level analysis and attestation of their results.
 In this work, we take the first steps towards having better control over the performance of the \dl models and improving their reliability to perform \cbc searches in the \gw data.
+The key developments are summarised below -